BriceCollier/AnsibleProjectWeek6/README.md

 # Ansible Project
-This repository contains sample Ansible playbooks.
+This repository contains some sample of Ansible playbooks.